valensupport/valensupport.github.io/pages/batch_request.md

 The response will contain a GUID.
 This is a unique identifier for the submitted batch and can be used to retrieve the batch.

 ### Batch Workflow
-In order to submit a compressed batch file containing delimited data for scoring, first you must `POST` the file to a web-service endpoint and retrieve a UUID which can the be used to poll for the results.
+In order to submit a compressed batch file containing delimited data for scoring, first you must `POST` the file to a web-service endpoint and retrieve a GUID which can the be used to poll for the results.

 #### Scoring Batch Submission
 In order to submit a batch, you must submit an `HTTPS` `POST` to the following endpoint: